The Old Rectory - Bridport, Dorset, England

 Garden and Outdoors

-Enclosed garden Enclosed garden: large verandah and lawns
+Enclosed garden Enclosed garden: private garden, veranda

 Parking Parking